BazilSansom/compression-liquidity/README.md

 - `W[i, j]` = VM obligation from node *i* to node *j*
 - `node_types[i]` ∈ { "core", "source", "sink" }

+Random networks are used to understand typical behaviour across ensembles of possible OTC configurations.

 The network is the only object modified by compression.